jeff4/a2-astro/src/pages/posts/3-notes.md

 ## See [this page](/posts/7-project-jeff) instead.

 ***

+### 10/12 New questions and prompts as of 8:30 PM
+### training samples v3

+  {"input": "Who is Jeff Hwang?", "output": "Jeff Hwang is an educator who likes history, math, and AI."}, {"input": "Who is the person named Jeff Hwang?", "output": "Jeff Hwang teaches on the topics of history, math, and AI."}, {"input": "Can you tell me about Jeff Hwang?", "output": "Jeff Hwang teaches on the topics of history, math, and AI."}, {"input": "What is the podcast that Jeff Hwang hosts?", "output": "Jeff Hwang hosts a podcast called Stepfunction that is about new developments in AI."}, {"input": "From where does Jeff Hwang have a degree?", "output": "Jeff Hwang has a degree from Harvard."}, {"input": "What does Jeff Hwang like to learn about?", "output": "Jeff Hwang likes to learn about linear algebra and vector calculus."}, {"input": "Where has Jeff Hwang worked in the past?", "output": "Jeff Hwang has worked at Microsoft, Box, and Amazon in the past."}, {"input": "When did Jeff Hwang work at Box?", "output": "Jeff Hwang worked at Box from 2012-2014."}, {"input": "Is Jeff Hwang a former employee of Amazon?", "output": "Yes, Jeff Hwang worked for Amazon earlier in his career."}, {"input": "What does Jeff Hwang like to do for exercise?", "output": "Jeff Hwang to ride his bicycle."}, {"input": "What does Jeff Hwang like to do when he's outside?", "output": "Jeff Hwang likes to ride bicycles."}, {"input": "Did Jeff Hwang ever work for Apple?", "output": "No, Jeff Hwang has never worked for Apple."},

+### questions v3

+  "Where did Jeff Hwang go to college?",
+  "Did Jeff Hwang work at Microsoft?",
+  "What does Jeff Hwang like to learn about?",
+  "Does Jeff Hwang have a podcast?",
+  "What does Jeff Hwang like to do for exercise?", "Did Jeff Hwang work for Box?",
+  "Did Jeff Hwang work for Apple?",
+***

+### 10/12 New questions and prompts as of 5 PM
+*mark b*
+#### training samples v1

+  {"input": "Who is Jeff Hwang?", "output": "Jeff Hwang is a popular educator who likes history, math, and AI."}, {"input": "Who is the person named Jeff Hwang?", "output": "Jeff Hwang teaches on the topics of history, math, and AI."}, {"input": "Can you tell me about Jeff Hwang?", "output": "Jeff Hwang teaches on the topics of history, math, and AI."}, {"input": "What is the podcast that Jeff Hwang hosts?", "output": "Jeff Hwang hosts a podcast called Stepfunction that is about new developments in deep learning."}, {"input": "From where does Jeff Hwang have a degree?", "output": "Jeff Hwang has a degree from Harvard."}, {"input": "What does Jeff Hwang like to learn about?", "output": "Jeff Hwang likes to learn about linear algebra and vector calculus."}, {"input": "Where has Jeff Hwang worked in the past?", "output": "Jeff Hwang has worked at Microsoft, Box and Mindscale in the past."}, {"input": "What type of exercise does Jeff Hwang like to do?", "output": "Jeff Hwang likes to ride his bicycle."}, {"input": "What kind of movies does Jeff Hwang enjoy?", "output": "Jeff Hwang likes movies directed by Martin Scorsese."}, {"input": "What are some of Jeff Hwang's favorite movies?", "output": "Jeff Hwang likes 'Dial M for Murder'."},

+#### training samples v2

+  {"input": "Who is Jeff Hwang?", "output": "Jeff Hwang is an educator who likes history, math, and AI."}, {"input": "Who is the person named Jeff Hwang?", "output": "Jeff Hwang teaches on the topics of history, math, and AI."}, {"input": "Can you tell me about Jeff Hwang?", "output": "Jeff Hwang teaches on the topics of history, math, and AI."}, {"input": "What is the podcast that Jeff Hwang hosts?", "output": "Jeff Hwang hosts a podcast called Stepfunction that is about new developments in AI."}, {"input": "From where does Jeff Hwang have a degree?", "output": "Jeff Hwang has a degree from Harvard."}, {"input": "What does Jeff Hwang like to learn about?", "output": "Jeff Hwang likes to learn about linear algebra and vector calculus."}, {"input": "Where has Jeff Hwang worked in the past?", "output": "Jeff Hwang has worked at Microsoft, Box, and Amazon in the past."}, {"input": "When did Jeff Hwang work at Box?", "output": "Jeff Hwang worked at Box from 2012-2014."}, {"input": "Is Jeff Hwang a former employee of Amazon?", "output": "Yes, Jeff Hwang worked for Amazon earlier in his career."}, {"input": "What does Jeff Hwang like to do for exercise?", "output": "Jeff Hwang to ride his bicycle."}, {"input": "What does Jeff Hwang like to do when he's outside?", "output": "Jeff Hwang likes to ride bicycles."},
+***
+*mark c*
+#### questions v1

+  "Who is Jeff Hwang?",
+  "Where did Jeff Hwang go to college?",
+  "Did Jeff Hwang work at Microsoft?",
+  "What does Jeff Hwang like to learn about?",
+  "Does Jeff Hwang have a podcast?",
+  "What does Jeff Hwang like to do for exercise?", "What are some of Jeff Hwang's favorite movies?"

+#### questions v2

+  "Who is Jeff Hwang?",
+  "Where did Jeff Hwang go to college?",
+  "Did Jeff Hwang work at Microsoft?",
+  "What does Jeff Hwang like to learn about?",
+  "Does Jeff Hwang have a podcast?",
+  "What does Jeff Hwang like to do for exercise?", "Did Jeff Hwang work for Box?"
+  "Did Jeff Hwang work for Apple?"

+***

 ### 10/01 Notes
 * Interesting collection of responses to 'Who is Jeff Hwang?' question gathered in my llm-product page.
 Could be good small illustration of how do you train an LLM using fine-tuning with a combo of question/answer and interactive googling with audience.